-The main companies that operate direct ferries on Dover - Calais are: P&0 Ferries, MyFerryLinks (previously owned and operated by Seafrance) and DFDS Seaways (previously the Norfolk Line).
+The main companies that operate direct ferries on the Dover-Calais route are: P&0 Ferries, MyFerryLinks, and DFDS Seaways (previously the Norfolk Line).

 Crossing the channel on a conventional ferry takes about 90 minutes and starts from about £70.

-The Eurotunnel transfer is the fastest, only 35 minutes, but also the most expensive, from £130.
+The Eurotunnel train transfer is the fastest, only 35 minutes, but also the most expensive, from £130.
 If you book early you can get some good deals.

-If you are not in a hurry, and want to cut out the toll roads, there is a route through Belgium, Germany and Switzerland.
+If you are not in a hurry, and you want to cut out the toll roads, there is a route through Belgium, Germany and Switzerland.
 Even if it is a little further, depending on your car's fuel consumption, you can save some money.
-This route is about 300km longer, there are no road toll but there is road tax of £25.
-The journey can take up to 13 hours.
+This route is about 300km longer, there are no road tolls but there is road tax of £25.
+This journey can take up to 13 hours.

 To plan your route consult the ViaMichelin Route Planner or The AA Route Planner.

-To see what is happening on the roads in France, check out BisonFute, site run by the French government.
-The Autorutes, run by the French Motorway Companies.
+To see what is happening on the roads in France, check out BisonFute, a website run by the French government, or Autoroutes, run by the French Motorway Companies.

 Driving back to London, follow signs to Geneva, Dijon, Chaumont, Reims and Calais.

-French law requires you to have a reflective vest handy in the car as well as an emergency warning triangle.
-Non-compliance could result in a 90-135 Euro fine.
+French law requires you to have a reflective vest handy in the car, as well as an emergency warning triangle.
+Non-compliance could result in a 90 to 135 Euro fine.

 From 2012, you must also carry an approved breathalyser kit in your car.
 Read more about French driving regulations from the RAC.

 In winter, it’s a legal requirement to carry a set of snow chains.
 Attention!
 Snowsocks for tyres do not conform to French regulations!

 (Ouvert = Open; Fermé = Closed; Equipements Spéciaux Obligatoires = Special Equipement, e.g. Chains, is necessary)

 Ensure you have Valid Registration Documents!